fzago-cray/liblustre/README.md

 -   llapi\_open\_by\_fid and some layout function should return -errno on error, not -1 with errno set.
 -   remove recno from llapi\_fid2path since it's unused
+-   llapi_fid2path and llapi_fd2parent should use a newer ioctl that optionally copies the path directly into an application buffer to save a memory copy.

 Changes from liblustreapi
 -------------------------